 Some eye patches cause itching, pain, and allergic reactions.
-The area around the eye patch may become painful and red once the patch is removed.
+When the patch is removed, the area around the eye patch may become painful and red.
 Furthermore, the patch may also make it difficult to perform daily tasks, including writing, viewing at schoolboards, coloring, painting, playing, and recognizing obstacles, because we “penalize” the better-seeing eye.
 What is more, children may experience social rejection and bullying as a result of wearing a patch.
 During occlusion, these factors may reduce the child’s quality of life.
 However, children’s and parents’ perspectives of decreased quality of life differ.

 In research from van der Sterre et al., 60 children and 56 parents were included (2022).
 Results showed that occlusion therapy had less of an impact on children’s quality of life than it did on their parents’.
 When a child’s better eye gets patched, parents often feel sorry for the child.
-The children only argued that they felt the patch on their eye and that they were only slightly impacted by experiencing pain when the patch was removed.
+The children only argued that they felt the patch on their eye.
+Furthermore, they were only slightly impacted by experiencing pain when the patch was removed.
 When they were coloring, making puzzles, watching TV, playing computer games, and doing other activities, they caused little bother.

 However, parents and children were of similar opinions about the presence of emotions like anger and the awareness of the need to patch.
 They didn’t agree when it came to reporting pain or itching during the skin contact of an eye patch or problems with eye-hand coordination.
 Nevertheless, it’s likely that children downplayed their discomfort or difficulty with coordination in an effort to appear more brave.
 Children with amblyopia brought on by refractive error and strabismus had the lowest quality of life overall and the worst visual acuity in the affected eye.

 Patching can result in short-term distress for both children and their families (2019).
 However, Choong and associates did not discover any variations in stress levels between amblyopic kids treated with and without patching.
-Like spectacles, patches are now offered in a variety of colors and shapes and have gained in popularity and social acceptance.
+Like spectacles, you can find patches in a variety of colors and shapes.
+They have gained in popularity and social acceptance.

 To conclude, in most cases, parents perceive occlusion therapy as having a stronger influence on their children than they do.
 This is probably due to increased awareness of their surroundings and the possible consequences for their child’s social inclusion.
-Children are not bothered by their surroundings; they are more aware of the sensation of wearing and removing the eye patch, which can be a bit distracting.
+Children are not bothered by their surroundings.
+They are more aware of the sensation of wearing and removing the eye patch, which can be a bit distracting.
 Most of the time, they are not disturbed in their daily activities or are not aware of the restriction.